Jericho1337/Simple-UGDownloader/README.md

 #### ➕🎵➖ CHORD TRANSPOSITION ➖🎵➕
-You can pass a transposing offset (positive or negative)
+You can pass a transposing offset (positive or negative) or specify single transposing offsets for each song

+The behaviour is:
-At the moment, **transposing offset will be applied to all song listed in input file**
+* Transposing offset specified as cmd-line argument **will be applied to all songs listed in input file**
+* Single offset specified in file will be applied only to the related song
+* total effective transposing offset is calculated summing single song offset and cmd-line global offset

 ```
 python3 main.py --transpose <POSITIVE_OR_NEGATIVE_OFFSET>